 The area was incorporated in the Nashville City Limits in 1865.
 At this time, a significant number of German immigrants were contributing to the booming population of residents that lived in some of the largest houses in the area, catalyzing the neighborhood’s economic growth.

 Germantown, Nashville’s 9th Ward, has had a number individuals who had established themselves there and became people of great wealth and power.
-People of note include E.B Stahlman (publisher of The Nashville Banner), William Gerst (brewer whose beer is now produced by Yazoo), George Dickel (distiller) and many others.
+Residents of note include E.B Stahlman (publisher of The Nashville Banner) and George Dickel (distiller) and many others.